 Auto accident victims are entitled to compensation for their injuries.
 But the process of recovering this compensation is complex.
 There are a number of steps you must take in order to reach a settlement with the insurance company and obtain the compensation you need and deserve.
-A Bradenton car accident attorney can guide you through the process of fighting for compensation after a crash.
+A Tampa Personal Injury Attorney can guide you through the process of fighting for compensation after a crash.
 But you should still understand the basics of how car accident settlements work so you know what to expect.

 When should you file an insurance claim after an accident?
 How can you obtain compensation for your injuries?
 Keep reading to learn the answers to these questions.

 How Will Personal Injury Protection (PIP) Insurance Impact the Settlement Process?

 Florida is a no-fault state, which is why every driver in the state of Florida is required to carry a minimum of $10,000 in personal injury protection (PIP) insurance.
 Your PIP insurance will cover your damages, up to the policy’s limit, sustained in the accident regardless of who was at fault.
 This means if you have been injured in an accident, you will need to file a claim with your PIP insurance provider first.

 PIP insurance will cover 80% of medical expenses incurred while treating emergency medical conditions in addition to 60% of lost wages.
 Unfortunately, many car accident victims quickly exhaust their PIP insurance coverage.
 If your damages exceed your policy limits, the law gives you the right to file a claim with the at-fault driver’s insurance company.